OpenLDAP and Active Directory password synchronization

 An LDAP server is meant for frequent queries and infrequent updates.
 OpenLDAP is one of the most popular options for implementing a centralized directory server.
 Since LDAP servers are used for many different purposes—including storage for DNS, centralized authentication accounts (POSIX account), shared calendars, shared address books, and more—their authentication needs to be secure.

-The following section will take you through the steps needed to configure password synchronization for an OpenLDAP server using ADSelfService Plus.
+The following section will take you through the steps to configure password synchronization for an OpenLDAP server using ADSelfService Plus.

 Steps for configuring an OpenLDAP server with ADSelfService Plus